Natalka15/CurrencyExchange/README.md

 - BEM

 ## Project status
-The project was created on the beginning of my adventure with Front End Development.
+The project was created on the beginning of my adventure with Front End Development with Youcode course.
 It will be evolved along with my skills.